Adam Mickiewicz University in Poznań: Sites

 The university's central administrative building is Collegium Minus, on the west side of Adam Mickiewicz Square at the western end of the street Święty Marcin.
 (This is one of a group of buildings, including the Imperial Palace, built in the first decade of the 20th century while Poznań was still under German rule; it originally housed a Royal Academy.)
 Adjoining this is the Aula, which is frequently used for ceremonies and for classical music concerts, and Collegium Iuridicum (accommodating the law faculty).
 Some teaching takes place in Collegium Maius, another of the aforementioned group of buildings (on ul.
 Fredry), although this is mainly used by the medical university.
 Other buildings in the city centre include former communist party headquarters on Święty Marcin, Collegium Novum (used mainly for language teaching) on Al. Niepodległości, and the university library on ul.
 Ratajczaka.

 The university also uses a number of other buildings in southern and western districts of Poznań.
 However, it is strongly developing its site at Morasko in the north of the city.
 As of 2006, the faculties of physics, mathematics and computer science, biology, geographical and geological science had moved to the new location.
 In 2015 they were joined by the faculty of history (Collegium Historicum Novum).

 The university also has external branches in other towns of western Poland, including Kalisz, Ostrów Wielkopolski and Słubice.
 Adam Mickiewicz University maintains close cooperation with Viadrina European University, Germany.
 The two universities jointly operate the Collegium Polonicum, located just opposite Viadrina on the Polish side of the Oder River.

 University owns a seasonal polar research station located in the Petuniabukta (Petunia Bay), in the Northern part of Billefjord, and central part of Spitsbergen island in the Svalbard archipelago.

+As of 2024, Adam Mickiewicz University owns and operates retreats in three historical palaces in the Wielkopolska region: the Rococo Ciążeń Palace (built in 1768), the Classicist Gułtowy Palace (built in 1786), and the Neo-Renaissance Palace in Obrzycko (built in 1862).